-• The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies).

-- Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT). - Any other specific relevance to Medicaid/CHIP (please specify).
+- The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies). - Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT). - Any other specific relevance to Medicaid/CHIP (please specify).

-Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs/New York State Medicaid, steering committee, and scientific team have played central roles in the development of these measures.
+Consortium partners at the New York State Department of Health (DOH), including the Office of Health Insurance Programs / New York State Medicaid, steering committee, and scientific team have played central roles in the development of these measures.
 Evidence for a high level of interest in this work in particular was demonstrated by the fact that the CAPQuaM team was asked to present this work in development to the CMS Expert Panel on Improving Maternal and Infant Health Outcomes in Medicaid/CHIP Data, Measurement, and Reporting Workgroup.

-More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs, and the estimated hospital costs associated with childbirth and newborn care are over \$80 billion in the United States annually (Andrews, 2008; DeFrances, Cullen, Kozak, 2007).
-In New York State, 48.6 percent of deliveries in 2011 occurred in women insured by Medicaid (New York State Department of Health, 2013).
-In our analysis year, 55.6 percent (4,197 neonates) of low birth weight neonates admitted to NICUs across New York State and who were in our study of newborn temperatures (approximately 90 percent of all newborns admitted to level 2 or 3 nurseries) were insured by Medicaid.
+More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs, and the estimated annual hospital costs associated with childbirth and newborn care are over \$80 billion annually in the United States (Andrews, 2008; DeFrances, Cullen, Kozak, 2007).
+In New York State, 48.6 percent of deliveries in 2011 occurred in women insured by Medicaid (New York State DOH, 2011).
+In our analysis year, 55.6 percent (4,197 neonates) of low birthweight neonates admitted to NICUs across New York State and who were in our study of newborn temperatures (approximately 90 percent of all newborns admitted to level 2 or 3 nurseries) were insured by Medicaid.

-Providing high quality care to women with high-risk deliveries has the potential to both improve outcomes and narrow disparities, important national priorities for CMS.
+Providing high quality care to women with high-risk deliveries has the potential both to improve outcomes and to narrow disparities, important national priorities for CMS.
 In fact, leaders in obstetrics have proposed systematic changes in the delivery of obstetric care to address these issues.
-Both the peer-reviewed and grey literature propose improved integrated maternalfetal/neonatal care networks that optimize regionalization of care to improve access to critical 24/7 in-house obstetric services, blood bank/transfusion services, obstetrical anesthesia, and level 3 or 4 NICU services for women with high-risk pregnancies (American Academy of Pediatrics, 2012; California Maternal Quality Care Collaborative, 2015; Hankins, et al., 2012).
-Therefore, our proposed measures have the potential to have a significant impact on the health of mothers and infants insured by Medicaid.
+Both peer-reviewed and grey literature propose improved integrated maternal-fetal-neonatal care networks that optimize regionalization of care to improve access to critical 24/7 inhouse obstetric services, blood bank/transfusion services, obstetrical anesthesia, and level 3 or 4 NICU services for women with high-risk pregnancies (AAP, 2012; CMQC, 2010; Hankins, et al., 2012).

+Therefore, the measures described in this report have the potential to have a significant impact on the health of mothers and infants insured by Medicaid.
 High-risk deliveries disproportionately impact women insured by Medicaid as compared with private insurance.
-Risk factors that are associated with high-risk deliveries (e.g., hypertension, delivery of low birth weight infants) are all factors that are more prevalent among the Medicaid population.
-Given the fact that childbirth is the leading category for hospital admissions for Medicaid programs and the fact that high-risk deliveries disproportionately occur among women insured by Medicaid, quality measures targeting highrisk deliveries have the potential to improve quality of care for a sizeable portion of those covered by the Medicaid program.
+Risk factors identified to be associated with high-risk deliveries (e.g., hypertension, delivery of low birthweight infants) are all factors that are more prevalent among the Medicaid population.
+Given the fact that childbirth is the leading category for hospital admissions for Medicaid programs and the fact that high-risk deliveries disproportionately occur among women insured by Medicaid, quality measures targeting high-risk deliveries have the potential to improve quality of care for a sizeable portion of the Medicaid program.